Cathy McClay: Research and career

 McClay started a career in industry in 1999.
 She first joined Edison Mission Energy, where she worked on business modelling and strategy.
 In 2006 she moved to British Energy.
 She joined EDF Energy in 2009.
 At EDF, McClay was responsible for portfolio management.
 In 2015 McClay was appointed Head of Commercial at National Grid.

 McClay worked on systems operation at the National Grid.
 In particular, McClay works on future markets and the transition to zero carbon.
-She was interested in demand side response (DSR), which provides electricity to people as an when they need it.
+She was interested in demand side response (DSR), which provides electricity to people as and when they need it.
 She believes this approach can provide power at times it is more abundant and clean.
 McClay was elected a Fellow of the Royal Academy of Engineering in 2019.

 In 2019, McClay moved to Sembcorp as Optimisation Director, where she focussed on flexible asset operation in the British market.